Grain-Free Crescent Cookies

 So the question remains, why are they crescent-shaped?
 As legend has it, the cookie was all about celebrating the triumphant days of the Habsburg Monarchy.
 This victory was a turning point in the Austrian-Osman conflict.

 So to celebrate this monumental event, the bakers of Vienna created cookies shaped like crescent moons, which were characteristic of the flag of the Osman Empire.
 So this is why they are shaped this way and called crescent cookies.

 *As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please check out my sponsorship and disclosure policy page for more details

 Ahhh, the smell of freshly baked cookies.
 Is there anything more delightful after a long day at school to come home to.
 There are so many different types of cookies, from the typical chocolate chip to a more exotic such as this so deliciously tasty gluten-free cream cheese cookie.
 This gluten-free cookie recipe gets the […] Read More

 Gluten-Free Easy Nutella Cookie Recipe

+Chocolaty, most delicious gluten-free cookies made with Nutella using only six ingredients!
 These gluten-free cookies are flavoured with hazelnut chocolate spread called Nutella.
-In Italy, Nutella is considered as peanut butter to Americans except a little sweeter.
+In Italy, Nutella is considered as peanut butter is to Americans, except a little sweeter.
 Enjoy these chocolate hazelnut cookies as a sweet treat during the festive season.
-Though the Nutella spread contains saturated fat and sugar, it also supplies a good amount of key […] Read More
+Though the Nutella spread contains saturated […] Read More

 Grain-Free Almond Butter Chocolate Chip Cookies